CLINSPARKS/waspflight/README.md

 ## Configuration Tool

-To configure Waspflight you should use the raceflight-configurator GUI tool (Windows/OSX/Linux) that can be found here:
+To configure Waspflight you should use the Waspflight-configurator GUI tool (Windows/OSX/Linux) that can be found here:

 https://github.com/CLINSPARKS/waspflight-configurator